Alaska Adventure Journal

 CANADIAN FIREARMS CENTRE

 I knew Haines was the place to start from for us.
-It is the closest Inside Passage Route city to us on the road system.
+It is the closest Inside Passage route city to us on the road system.
 Several asked why we don't start in Prince William Sound from the town of Whittier, AK.
 This requires a 300 mile run thru the open Gulf of Alaska with no where to hide from the weather except Yakutat.
 I didn't want to be that dependant on a weather window.
 Some of my best information came from searching the internet, particularly a forum we are a member of for C-Dory owners (the manufacturer of our boat for this trip).
 The website is C-Brats .
 There is a portion of their website named Grand Adventures.
 This is where I found the trip log of Jay and Jolee on the "Hunky Dory".
-They recently made a trip where they started from Skagway and cruised a route very similar to what I had imagined would work for us.
+They made a trip where they started from Skagway and cruised a route very similar to what I had imagined would work for us.
 Click here to go to Jay & Jolee's most recent inside passage trip log.

 folding crab trap - set